 \subsection{Balanced features are equivalent to convex features}

 The main result is presented in this section: convex features are exactly the features that induce balanced ip-generators (see~\Cref{coro:convex-balanced-equivalence}).

 We first prove that convex features are steady-balanced and ranging-balanced.
-This result can also be obtained for the category of graphs using~\Cref{prop_simple-convex-equivalence} and because simple features induce balanced $\sigma^\F$ and $\rho^\F$ (see~\cite{bergomi-exploring-graph-persistence}).
+This statement can also be obtained for the category of graphs using~\Cref{prop:simple-convex-equivalence} and because simple features induce balanced $\sigma^\F$ and $\rho^\F$ (see~\cite{bergomi-exploring-graph-persistence}).
 In this study, we provide a general proof. \begin{proposition} If $\F$ is a convex feature, then $\sigma^\F = \rho^\F$ is a balanced ip-generator. \end{proposition} See~\proofref{thm:convex-implies-balanced} in the Appendix.\\

-It turns out that the features that induce balanced steady-generators or balanced ranging-generators are exactly convex features.
+It turns out that the features that induce balanced steady-generator or balanced ranging-generator are exactly the convex features.
 First, we prove that a feature that is not convex induces a steady-generator that is not balanced, i.e., that steady-balanced features are convex. \begin{proposition} If a feature $\F$ is not convex, then it is not steady-balanced. \end{proposition} See~\proofref{thm:steady-balanced-implies-convex} in the Appendix.

 With a similar proof (yet a bit more technical), we show that ranging-balanced features are convex. \begin{proposition} If a feature $\F$ is not convex, then it is not ranging-balanced. \end{proposition} See~\proofref{thm:ranging-balanced-implies-convex} in the Appendix.